-The decision to cancel and to replay the match between Senegal and South Africa was taken on 18.
-6 September 2017.
-The Appellants filed a separate petition before the Court of Arbitration for Sport ("CAS") for a stay of the execution of the decision.
+18. The decision to cancel and to replay the match between Senegal and South Africa was taken on 6 September 2017.
+The Appellant as well as the South African Football Association filed a petition before the Court of Arbitration for Sport ("CAS") for a stay of the execution of the decision.
 Both requests were dismissed by CAS on 17 October and 6 November 2017, respectively.